Cabo Delgado Province: Religion

 Mozambique is a majority-Christian country; however two northern provinces have an Islamic majority – Niassa (61 percent) and Cabo Delgado (54 percent).
+In the north of the province, Islam has few adherents in the Mueda Plateau, a region inhabited mostly by the Makonde people; the coastal districts of the northeast, inhabited by the Mwani people are instead overwhelming Muslim.
+The Makhuwe are nominal Catholic or Muslim adherents, forming Muslim majorities in the central strip of the province.

 In Cabo Delgado, only three districts have a Catholic majority – Muidumbe (67 percent) and Mueda (54 percent) in the north and Namuno (61 percent) in the south.
 Two other districts have significant Catholic populations – Nangade (42 percent Catholic, 36 percent Muslim) in the north and Chiure (44 percent Muslim, 42 percent Catholic) in the South, whilst twelve have Muslim majorities, including Pemba; four are more than 90 percent Muslim.
 Coastal administrative posts are all over 75 percent Muslim.

 Districts

-Cabo Delgado Province is divided into the 16 districts of:
+Cabo Delgado Province is divided into 16 districts: